Timekeeping for Fighting Robots

 'transfer-encoding': 'chunked'

-The other major architectural decision that's known is how the timer itself functions.
+The other major architectural decision that has quirky behavior is how the timer itself functions.

 In the future, I'd love to move the timer to a per-client basis with remote controls (start/stop/jitter calculations borrowed from NTP) sent via the socket.io connection.
 As of yet though (2025/02/12), that work hasn't been done.